defactor-com/documentation/docs/engage/front-end-ui/vesting.md

 - **Vesting Period** – Duration until vesting begins
 - **Chain** – Blockchain network where vesting will occur (indicated by network logo)
 - **Recipients** – Number of participants in the vesting batch (clickable to view recipient details)
-- **Cliff Length** – Initial lock period before any tokens are released (shows "No Cliff" if none applied)
+- **Cliff Length** – Initial lock period before vesting starts (shows "No Cliff" if none configured)
 - **Total Amount** – Total tokens allocated to the vesting schedule

 **Completed Events:**